 Where to stay in Cusco before the Machu Picchu day trip?

-- Firstly, Cusco is a large city, and Machu Picchu day trips start very early, so staying in the city center may be a good option for you.
-However, if you would prefer to avoid the hustle and bustle of the city, there are plenty of hotels and hostels located in the quieter suburbs of Cusco.
+- Firstly, Cusco is a large city, and Machu Picchu day trips start very early, so staying in the city center is a good option.
+However, if you prefer to avoid the hustle and bustle of the city, there are plenty of hotels and hostels located in the quieter suburbs of Cusco.

 - Another thing to consider is whether you want to stay in a hotel or a hostel.
-Hostels are often cheaper than hotels and can be a great way to meet other travelers.
-However, they may not offer the same level of comfort or service as a hotel.
-A hostel may be a good option if you are traveling on a budget.
-However, a hotel may be better if you want a more luxurious experience.
+Hostels are a good option if you're traveling on a budget and want to meet other travelers.
+However, you may not have the same level of comfort as a hotel.
+A hotel may be better if you want a more luxurious experience.

 - Finally, it is essential to consider your personal preferences when choosing where to stay in Cusco.
 Do you prefer being close to the city center or being in a quieter area?
 Do you mind spending a little extra money on a hotel, or would you like the value of a hostel?
 Consider all of these factors when making your decision and choose the option that is best for you.